Golf's problem child Dustin Johnson and fiance Paulina welcome baby boy

-American golfer, currently on a six-month hiatus from the sport to 'clean up his act', and fiancee Paulina Gretzky welcome baby boy
+American golfer, currently on a six-month hiatus from the sport to 'clean up his act', and his fiancee Paulina Gretzky welcome their first child

 Talented golfer Dustin Johnson and his fiancee Paulina Gretzky welcomed their first child on Monday, according to reports on American websites.

 Dustin Johnson and Paulina Gretzky attend the BMW International Open's 25th anniversary party in Munich in June 2013.
 Pic/Getty Images

 Paulina, the daughter of National Hockey League legend Wayne, delivered the boy at a private clinic just outside Los Angeles, the reports added without revealing the name of the baby boy.

 Johnson is currently on voluntary leave of absence from the PGA Tour.
 His disappearance from the tour in late July prompted allegations in the United States of a positive test for cocaine — claims which have dogged him for several years but which he has always strenuously denied.